 \subsubsection{Radial Scaling Factor}

 A global scaling factor $\lambda$ is applied to all hyperellipsoid axes to control the spread of the sampling points.
 This factor is calculated by scaling the square root of the $\chi^2$ critical value with an empirically tuned, dimension-variant constant $C_D$.

-The confidence level of the $\chi^2$ critical value is chosen as $\alpha=0.9999$ to capture the majority of a cluster's variance.
+The confidence level of the $\chi^2$ critical value is chosen as $\alpha=0.9999$ to capture the majority of each cluster's variance.
 The empirically tuned constant $C_D$ is a function of the dimension $D$:

-The final global scaling factor $\lambda$ is then defined as:
+The final (default) global scaling factor $\lambda$ is then defined as:

-This scaling is critical; a factor that is too small or too large leads to a high rejection rate of generated samples (described below).
-A 2D example is shown below, generated with a reduced $\lambda$ for visual clarity of the geometry.
+This scaling is critical; a factor that is too small leads to poor coverage, and too large leads to a sample high rejection rate (described below).
+A $2D$ example is shown below, generated with a reduced $\lambda$ to easily visualize the geometry.